 For collections involving a carnival, bed push, standing display, vehicles etc, Staffordshire Police and Staffordshire County Council will need to be consulted.

-3.18 Non-Members

-If an applicant for a Street Collection permit does not belong to the charity they want to collect for, a letter from the group / charity must be sent with the application form.
-This letter must state that they agree to the applicant collecting on their behalf.

-3.19 Regulations
+3.24 Regulations

-Applicants for permits and those who have been granted a permit shall comply with the Council’s Regulations which are included at Appendix Two.
+Applicants for permits and those who have been granted a permit shall comply with the Council’s Regulations.
 Any person who acts in contravention of these Regulations is guilty of an offence which on conviction is punishable by a fine not exceeding Level One (currently £200).

-3.20 Application refusal
+3.25 Application refusal